MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/preview-channel.md

     - Reduced attack surface as Windows Defender Application Control is enabled by default and limits the applications and the code that you can run on the core platform.
 For more information, see [Windows Defender Application Control for Azure Stack HCI](./concepts/security-windows-defender-application-control.md).

-- **Environment checker tool** - Before you deploy your Azure Stack HCI solution, you can now use a standalone, PowerShell tool to check your environment readiness.
+- **Environment Checker tool** - Before you deploy your Azure Stack HCI solution, you can now use a standalone, PowerShell tool to check your environment readiness.
 The Azure Stack HCI Environment Checker is a lightweight, easy-to-use tool that doesn't need an Azure subscription.
 This tool will let you validate your:

     - Internet connectivity.
     - Hardware.